 Before you call up the manufacturer for that money back guarantee, think it over carefully.
 Does this general area provide access to food, water, or safe shelter?
 Is this the only area with this problem?
 If it’s only this particular area that isn’t working, there has to be a reason why it isn’t working; and it usually is because it’s providing or helping provide access to food and water.

 Should You Buy Fresh Cab Botanical Rodent Repellent?

 This Fresh Cab rodent repellent reviews some of the questions you might have about the product.
 It also looked at why it doesn’t work and when it doesn’t work.
 By now, you know that Fresh Cab is not a solution to get rid of mice.
 It is a solution to help keep mice away.
 If you’re looking for a way to get rid of mice, don’t use Fresh Cab.
 If you have a mice infestation, don’t rely on Fresh Cab.
+Instead, use some good old-fashioned mouse traps.
 There are better solutions to get rid of mice (such as traps and even poison).
-Otherwise, Fresh Cab is an effective natural repellent, and when used as intended, it does its job…and if it doesn’t work as intended for some reason, then Earth Kind–the people who created this product–does offer a money back guarantee.
+Otherwise, Fresh Cab is worth buying, and is an effective, natural repellent; and when used as intended, it does the job.
+If for some odd reason it doesn’t work as intended, then Earth Kind–the people who created this product–do offer a money back guarantee.
 Their guarantee is great and it’s reassuring.